monashcode/show-your-emotions-with-rekognition/README.md

     - Step 2 - Create a Lambda function
         - Open AWS Management console, type "lambda" into the "Find Service" search bar and enter
-        - Make sure you are in the same region as
+        - Make sure you are in the same region as before (Singapore)
         - Hit "Create function" then check "Author from scratch"
         - Enter a name for "Function name" (e.g. RekognitionS3Function)
         - Choose Python 3.6 for Runtime